-Learn how to make a bright green and glittery gold chest for your St. Patrick's Day decor!
-Filled with Duck Tape gold coins and candy.
-So easy to do!
+Learn how to make a green and glittery gold treasure chest for your St. Patrick’s Day decor!
+Filled with gold coins and candy.
+So easy!

 In between Valentine’s Day and Easter there is a fun holiday called St. Patrick’s Day that often gets overlooked.
 I say that tongue-in-cheek, but seriously . . . if you look on a lot of craft sites, sometimes there is a tendency to just skip right over the green, glitter, gold, bubbly beverages, and leprechauns!

 This year I wanted to make some fun St. Patrick’s Day decor that GLITTERS because I love using gold during the holidays.
 I’m not really a gold person, but there’s a time and a place – and holiday decor is definitely that time and place for me.

 I’m not really a gold person, but there’s a time and a place – and holiday decor is definitely that time and place for me.

 In terms of my St. Patrick’s Day decor inspiration, it actually started with this amazing Duck Tape:

 If you aren’t familiar with this beautiful Duck Tape, it brings glittery to a whole new level!
 Not only that – there’s no mess.
 So you can glitter to your heart’s content and not have to worry about pickup later.